apache/pulsar/site2/docs/client-libraries-cpp.md

 client.close();
 ```

-## Enable authentication
+## Enable authentication in connection URLs
-If you use TLS authentication, you need to add `ssl`, and the default port is `6651`.
+If you use TLS authentication when connecting to Pulsar, you need to add `ssl` in the connection URLs, and the default port is `6651`.
 The following is an example.

 ```cpp
 ClientConfiguration config = ClientConfiguration();